General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Introduction

-In this paper we investigate the general distribution steering of the first-order discrete-time linear stochastic system, where the specified initial and terminal distributions are arbitrary (only required to have first several power moments) by convex optimization.
-The paper is structured as follows.
-In Section 2, we propose a moment counterpart of the primal discrete-time linear system.
-Then we formulate the distribution steering problem by the moment system.
-The controllability of the moment system is also investigated.
-In Section 3, we propose a convex optimization scheme for controlling the moment system.
-Since the Hankel matrices of the moments of control inputs and system states need to be positive definite, the domain of the feasible moments of the control inputs given the desired terminal moments of the system state is not a convex set, of which the topology is complicated.
-We put forward a domain for optimization and prove the convexity of it.
-We then provide possible choices of the convex cost functions with proofs to their convexity in Section 4.
-Then in Section 5, we use a distribution parametrization algorithm proposed in our previous paper \cite{wu2022non} to realize the control inputs as analytic functions by the power moments obtained from the proposed control scheme.
-In Section 6, we put forward algorithms for two types of distribution steering problem, namely the continuous distribution steering and the discrete distribution steering.
-We consider two typical distribution steering problems in practice for simulation in Section 7.
-The first one is to separate a group of agents into several smaller groups, and the second one is to steer the agents in separate groups to desired terminal groups.
-The numerical examples show the performance of our proposed algorithms with different types of cost functions.
+This paper delves into the general distribution steering of first-order discrete-time linear stochastic systems, where the specified initial and terminal distributions are arbitrary, requiring only the existence of the first several orders of finite power moments.
+We approach this investigation through optimization.
+The paper's structure is outlined as follows.
+In Section 2, we introduce a moment-based representation of the primal discrete-time linear system and formulate the distribution steering problem using the moment system.
+We also explore the controllability of the moment system.
+Section 3 presents a optimization framework for controlling the moment system.
+Due to the necessity for positive definiteness in the Hankel matrices of both the moments of control inputs and system states, the domain of feasible moments for control inputs, given the desired terminal moments of the system state, is non-convex and topologically complex.
+We propose a domain for optimization and establish its convexity.
+We prove that this choice of the state of the moment system essentially minimizes a weighted sum of squared integral distances.
+Choices of cost functions are provided in Section 4, and corresponding optimization approaches are proposed.
+In Section 5, we employ a distribution parametrization algorithm proposed in our previous work \cite{wu2022non1} to realize control inputs as analytic functions using power moments obtained from the proposed control scheme, which is a convex optimization algorithm with the existence and uniqueness of solution proved.
+Section 6 introduces algorithms for two types of distribution steering problems: continuous distribution steering and discrete distribution steering.
+In Section 7, we compare our proposed algorithm, based on truncated power moments, with Gaussian Mixture Models—an existing dimensionality reduction technique for general distribution steering—and provide a detailed explanation of the advantages of our approach.
+For simulation purposes, we consider two typical distribution steering problems in Section 8.
+The first problem involves separating a group of agents into smaller groups, and the second aims to steer agents from two groups to desired terminal groups.
+Numerical examples demonstrate the performance of our proposed algorithms under different types of cost functions.
+It provides a new perspective to distributional control as Brockett advocated in \cite{brockett2007optimal}.